 Thank you for considering recycling for your spring cleaning and/or garage sale.
 There are many recycling options the City of Columbia Heights and other local vendors provide to properly dispose of most materials in your house.
 A cleaning packet is available at City buildings or you can call 763-706-3700 to order one.

-The City provides curbside appliance, electronics, and mattress collection.
+The City provides curbside appliances, electronics, and mattress collections.
 The Columbia Heights Recycling Center has a dumpster for large cardboard or excess paper, a scrap metal bin for any household or garage items that are mostly metal, plus there are bins for string lights (holiday lights), fluorescent bulbs, motor oil and filters, antifreeze, tires, and household batteries.

 Bridging (a non-profit serving the Twin Cities area) accepts gently used furniture, housewares, small appliances/electronics, and other miscellaneous household goods, which they give to those transitioning out of homelessness or in poverty.

 The Disabled American Veterans conducts curbside pickup of clothing, textiles, and small household items periodically in our community.

 Local thrift stores such as Savers (donations for the Disabled American Veterans) will take useable household goods such as clothing, shoes, accessories, small appliances, bed and bath items, media (books, DVDs, CDs, software, video games), furniture, housewares, sporting goods, games, and toys.
 There are also several clothing drop-boxes in town and they will also take unusable clothing and linens for recycling.

 The local food shelf, Southern Anoka Community Assistance (SACA), has a small thrift store as well and accepts donations of small household items and clothing.
 Of course, donations of canned and boxed food are always accepted within expiration dates.